OSHA Heat Safety Rules for Outdoor Workers: Guide

 The U.S Department of Labor’s Occupational Safety and Health Administration (OSHA) has announced the first-ever federal heat safety regulations to protect workers from the threat of extreme heat.
 OSHA’s new heat safety rules are a major step towards mitigating heat stress health risks and, if enforced, would be the first federal heat stress standard to ensure that workers are better protected against the dangers of rising temperatures and heat illness.

+Between 2011 and 2021, there were 436 work-related deaths caused by extreme heat exposure.
 In response to the rising heat-related illnesses and deaths, the Biden administration has come up with a stricter heat safety action plan with provisions for worker heat stress safety.
 The new regulations by the Occupational Safety and Health Administration (OSHA) address the critical concern of extreme heat stress and are intended to be mandated by 2026.

 • Acclimatization Programs: The regulations emphasize the importance of heat acclimatization programs, especially for new hires or workers returning from breaks.
 Gradually increasing workload and exposure to hot conditions allows workers to adapt physically, reducing the risk of heat stress.